Don Chargin began boxing in high school, however, an injury forced him out of the ring, but not out of boxing.

 From 1964 to 1984, he served as matchmaker at the Olympic Auditorium in Los Angeles, working in association with fellow Hall of Famer Aileen Eaton.

-Still active as the head of Don Chargin Productions, "War A Week" Chargin joined Oscar De La Hoya's Golden Boy Promotions as Senior Advisor in 2002.
+"War A Week" Chargin joined Oscar De La Hoya's Golden Boy Promotions as Senior Advisor in 2002.

 Born: June 5, 1928

 Died: Sept.
 28, 2018